dwbrown/Markov/README.md

         <empty>                         ; read from standard input

     <opt_output_file_name> ::=
-        <output_file_name> |
+        <output_file_name> |            ; write to this output file
         <empty>                         ; write to standard output

 The options may be abreviated to a dash followed by a single letter.
 For example "-i" is the same as "-imm".
+Options may appear anywhere on the line.
 If the input filename is empty, the output filename must also be empty.

-The program result code will be 0 for OK or 100 for any error, plus on error an error message will be written to standard error.

 EXAMPLES:

 The following examples are provided:

     reverse.mkv         - reverses the input string
     reverse_all.mkv     - reverses each line of the input file add.mkv             - add two arbitrary precision unsigned integers, separated by a blank
     fib.mkv	            - computes the first N fibonacci numbers, where N is the input string
-        logic.mkv       - contains useful functions returning boolean values F or T (plus anything not F is true). sum_of_even_fib.mkv
-                        - computes the sum of the even fibonacci numbers less than N, where N is the input string.
+    logic.mkv           - contains useful functions returning boolean values F or T (plus anything not F is true). sum_of_even_fib.mkv - computes the sum of the even fibonacci numbers less than N, where N is the input string.

 There are unit test input files for each of these, with file prefix "ut_" and suffix ".txt" which can be run using the "-test" option.